-This installation, by Henk Stallinga, was on display at Museum Sculptures at Sea in The Hague from January 21st till March 16th, 2014.“Lounge Chairs” is part of an international exhibition which will be held in Japan.
+This installation, by Henk Stallinga, was on display at Museum Sculptures at Sea in The Hague from January 21st till March 16th, 2014.

 “Lounge Chairs” is made of untreated weathering steel.
 This steel corrodes heavily, a process that is enhanced by the seaside location.
 Here the sun, salt and sea intensify the velvety red-brown rust, transforming them into seating sculptures to relax on by the seaside.